More lawyers, reporter questioned at border by U.S. border agents

 After 45 minutes, she says, she refused to answer any more questions.
 The agent left the room, saying he was going to call someone to come arrest her.
 Instead, he came back and told her she would not be arrested, but she needed to unlock her phone.
 She refused again.

-Then, says Levy, the agent decided to let her go.
+Then, Levy said, the agent decided to let her go.
 As she left, he told her that she might be questioned every time she crossed the border.
 And Levy has not crossed the border since.

 An enemies list at the borderMarch 7, 201910:22